francescopapaleo/neural-audio-spring-reverb/README.md

-# Neural Audio Strategies for Spring Reverb Modelling
+# Neural Audio Effect Strategies for Spring Reverb Modelling

 Thesis project for the MSc in Sound and Music Computing at the Music Technology Group, Universitat Pompeu Fabra, Barcelona, Spain.